How to Start a Memorial Scholarship Fund

 - Fund availability: A scholarship program cannot run until the funds are available for award distribution.

-Typically, once you have finalized the requirements of your memorial scholarship program, it’s good to plan for a minimum of 4 to 6 weeks for a program to launch.
+Typically, once you have finalized the requirements of your memorial scholarship program, it’s good to plan for a minimum of six to eight weeks for a program to launch.

 3) How much does it cost to offer a memorial scholarship program?